 Feel pressed for time?
 With targets to meet and objectives to achieve, time can be one of the biggest bottlenecks to your business’s growth.

-Marketing automation -- the process of using software to automate some aspects of your lead generation and marketing process -- gives your business the ability to produce better lead gen results without the time investment of traditional outreach and sales.
+Marketing automation -- the process of using software to automate some aspects of your lead generation and marketing process -- gives your business the ability to produce better results for your lead generation and nurturing without the time investment of traditional outreach and sales.

 Just a few years ago, marketing automation was new technology and wasn’t widely used.
 Over the last 10 years, a huge number of marketing automation platforms have appeared, aimed at everyone from bloggers to large enterprises to market more effectively while saving time.